raivivek/raivivek.github.io/blog/wikipedia-resume.rst

 .. type: text
 .. author: Vivek Rai

-It's been couple of years since I made my first edit on Wikipedia.
+It's been a couple of years since I made my first edit on Wikipedia.
 Over these years, I have garnered over 1600 [#]_ edits of which most are on `en.wikipedia.org <https://en.wikiepdia.org>`_.
-However, as you may notice, my contribution was highest during the first years and quickly it dwindled to handful of rare patrol edits over the next two years.
+However, as you may notice, my contribution was highest during the first years and quickly it dwindled to a handful of rare patrol edits over the next two years.
 A part of the answer lies in the fact that I began my undergraduate studies in the same year and ever since then I could find very less time to edit or create articles.